Diethood » Recipes » Desserts » Cookies » Cinnamon Roll Sugar Cookies with Cream Cheese Frosting

 • Pure Vanilla Extract: For that classic sugar cookie flavor!

-For the Cinnamon Sugar Filling
+Cinnamon Sugar Filling

 • Butter: Softened.

-For the Cream Cheese Frosting
+Cream Cheese Frosting

-• Cream Cheese: You’ll need half a block, or 4 ounces.
+• Cream Cheese: You’ll need 4 ounces.

-• Butter: One stick.
+• Butter: One stick or 8 tablespoons.

 • Pure Vanilla Extract: For sweetness and flavor.

-• Lemon Extract: To enhance the icing’s tanginess!
+• Lemon Extract: To enhance the icing’s tanginess.

 How to Make Cinnamon Roll Sugar Cookies